-SoFi offers personal loans that can be used for personal expenses.
+SoFi offers personal loans that can only be used for personal expenses.
 They also offer a range of other lending options including:

-Because these loans are based on your personal creditworthiness, SoFi does not consider business factors, such as your time in business or revenue, when making their lending decision.
+Because these loans are based on your personal creditworthiness, SoFi does not consider business factors, such as your time in business or revenue, when making a lending decision.

 Currently, SoFi cannot offer personal loans to people in Mississippi.